Mariah Carey: 2001–2004: Personal and professional setbacks, Glitter and Charmbracelet

 Carey's record deal with Virgin Records was bought out for $28 million.
 Carey described her time at Virgin "a complete and total stress-fest."
-She signed a contract with Island Records, valued at more than $24 million, and launched the record label MonarC.
-Carey's father, Alfred Roy, with whom she had had little contact since childhood, died of cancer that year.
-Her song "Sunflowers for Alfred Roy" from Charmbracelet is dedicated to his memory.
-In 2002, she was cast in the independent film WiseGirls alongside Mira Sorvino and Melora Walters, who co-starred as waitresses at a mobster-operated restaurant.
+She signed a contract with The Island Def Jam Music Group, valued at more than $24 million, and launched the record label MonarC.
+Her father, Alfred Roy, with whom she had had little contact since childhood, died of cancer that year.
+The song "Sunflowers for Alfred Roy" from Charmbracelet is dedicated to his memory.
+In 2002, Carey performed "The Star-Spangled Banner" at the Super Bowl XXXVI; Rolling Stone and Billboard have both retrospectively ranked it among the Super Bowl's best renditions of the national anthem.
+She was also cast in the independent film WiseGirls alongside Mira Sorvino and Melora Walters, who co-starred as waitresses at a mobster-operated restaurant.
 It premiered at the Sundance Film Festival, and received negative reviews, though Carey's performance was praised.
 Roger Friedman of Fox News described her as "a Thelma Ritter for the new millennium", and wrote, "Her line delivery is sharp and she manages to get the right laughs."